Chapter 31:

 “Suspect spotted at the southern face!”

-Several sniper sights were aimed at the suspect’s head.
+Several sniper sights aimed at the suspect’s head.
 But they followed the orders to hold their fire.